Toy Town Story

-But there are some rays of hope as companies like Maya Organic are helping these artisans develop and adapt their craft to the needs of the modern world and we, at Ethicological, are proud to be part of this great tradition and helping to bring it to the wider world.
+But there are some rays of hope as there are some organisations - like the non-profit we partner with - are helping these artisans develop and adapt their craft to the needs of the modern world and we, at Ethiqana, are proud to be part of this great tradition and helping to bring it to the wider world.